 A neighbor by the name of Tex would later say that the whole affair grew out of land troubles.
 Averell had contested the land Conner was trying to hold, had made Durbin some trouble on a final proof, and kept Bothwell from fencing the whole Sweetwater Valley.
 He also stated that Ella Watson had a small bunch of cattle and had come by them honestly – freshly branded because she had only recently recorded her brand.
 Nevertheless, Tex did not come forward for the hearing.

-There were others too, whom did not come forward – two from the local newspaper, the Sweetwater Chief.
-Having been alerted by two unnamed cattleman, H.B.
+There were others too, who did not come forward – two from the local newspaper, the Sweetwater Chief.
+Having been alerted by two unnamed cattlemen, H.B.
 Fetz, the newspapers editor and his assistant J.N.
 Speer witnessed the abduction with field glasses from the rooftop of the newspaper building.
-Watching the angry procession file very near, they first saw the procession as they made their way to examine Ellen’s calves and again later, when they had abducted Ella and Jim.
+Watching the angry procession file very near, they first saw the procession as they made their way to examine Ellen’s calves and again later when they had abducted Ella and Jim.
 Neither volunteered to give testimony at the grand jury hearings that were later held in Rawlings.

 Another witness to the abduction was a man by the name of Dan Fitger.
 While Fitger was plowing a hay meadow, he could clearly see the lynching party down in the river bottom, with Buchanan following far behind.
 Fitger never came forward at the hearings, but years later told this story to his family.